orsonteodoro/gcf2/profiles/gaming/README.md

   - Harden the whole disk and keep 2 kernels but limit the worst case penalty for hardening at -10% with oiledmachine-overlay and set CFLAGS_HARDENED_TOLERANCE_USER="1.10" in /etc/portage/make.conf.
+    - 1.10 keeps SSP, _FORITIFY_SOURCE (a poor man's ASan), drops Retpoline.
+    - 1.35 keep enable SSP, _FORITIFY_SOURCE, enables Retpoline and is the overlay default.
+    - For competitive gaming, you can set CFLAGS_HARDENED_DISABLED=1 or set

+      CFLAGS_HARDENED_TOLERANCE_USER="1.01" at 60 FPS

+      or

+      CFLAGS_HARDENED_TOLERANCE_USER="1.03" at 30 FPS

+      to limit to 1 FPS drop and to avoid the unstable 3 FPS drop possibility.

   - General kernel configuration policy